 Hope is not empty optimism springing from a naive confidence that the future will necessarily be better than the past.
 Hope and trust are the premise of responsible activity and are nurtured in that inner sanctuary of conscience where ‘man is alone with God’ and he thus perceives that he is not alone amid the enigmas of existence, for he is surrounded by the love of the Creator!

 In the United States, perhaps no city faces greater challenges than Detroit.
-And given that this site emanates from the Motor City, it is our hope that we will be a unique place where Catholic Americans will reflect upon the past, while offering ideas by which a brighter future might be realized.
+And given that this site emanates from the Motor City, it is our hope that we will be a unique place where reflections upon the present and past will offer ideas so that a brighter future may be realized.
 At the present time, while Detroit and many other areas of the United States remain covered with clouds, we are hopeful that, with God’s divine help, welcome rays of sun will soon break through.

 The opinions expressed by our authors and those providing comments are theirs alone.
 As such, they do not necessarily reflect the opinions of Catholic Journal or its editors.
 We do, however, reserve the right to exclude essays and comments that are deemed to be objectionable, inappropriate, or lacking in charity.